isomerpages/moe-ast/_our-master-teachers/Science (Physics)/Mr Lee Siew Lin.md

 <Br>

 2\.
 Presentation and Publication of Research Papers<br><br>
-    1. Four-Tier Diagnostic Test to assess Students’ Understanding of Gravitational Concepts.
-(Accepted for oral presentation at the World Physics Education Conference, 2012)
+         1\.
+Four-Tier Diagnostic Test to assess Students’ Understanding of Gravitational Concepts.
+(Accepted for oral presentation at the World Physics Education Conference, 2012) <br>
-    2. Gravity or Gravitation: A study of students’ Alternate Conception when learning Physics.
-(Accepted for oral presentation at the World Physics Education Conference, 2012)
+2\.
+Gravity or Gravitation: A study of students’ Alternate Conception when learning Physics.
+(Accepted for oral presentation at the World Physics Education Conference, 2012)<br>
-    3. Assessing Students’ Understanding of Physics in a Virtual World Setting.
-(Published in IJC COE for New Media Arts and shared with all Schools in 2010)
+    3\.
+Assessing Students’ Understanding of Physics in a Virtual World Setting.
+(Published in IJC COE for New Media Arts and shared with all Schools in 2010)<br>
-    4. Using Microsoft Learning Gateway (MLG) as a tool to provide students with Scaffolding in learning Mechanics (Presented at the ICCE 2005, NTU)
+    4\.
+Using Microsoft Learning Gateway (MLG) as a tool to provide students with Scaffolding in learning Mechanics (Presented at the ICCE 2005, NTU)<br>
-    5. Publication: Curriculum Materials and Handbook with CPDD
+    5\.
+Publication: Curriculum Materials and Handbook with CPDD
         *   Member of review committee for the revised HOD Science Handbook (2012)
         *   Reviewer for the draft copy of Teaching of Secondary School Physics (2011)
         *   Member of the working committee for School Science Laboratory Safety Regulations (2006)